-(12 9) Illumination.
+$(\frac{12}{11})$ Illumination.

 - (a) External illumination for signs will not blink or fluctuate.
-Light rays will shine only upon the sign. - (b) Internally illuminated signs are prohibited. except for window signs inside a building. - External illumination of signs is permitted by incandescent, LED, or fluorescent light, but shall emit a continuous white light that prevents direct shining onto the ground or adjacent buildings.
+Light will shine only upon the sign. - (b) Internally illuminated signs are prohibited, except for window signs inside a building. - External illumination of signs is permitted by incandescent, LED, or fluorescent light, but shall emit a continuous white light that prevents direct shining onto the ground or adjacent buildings.
 Exposed neon signs shall be permitted when installed inside windows or the interior of the building.
 With the exception of lighted "open" signs, or temporary window displays of products sold using non-twinkling, non-intermittent, non-flashing lighting strings, internally illuminated signs are not permitted.
 For purposes of this clause, internally Illuminated sign means the illumination of a sign by self-illumination or by an artificial source of light either on the face of the sign, such as light emitting diodes (LEDs) or light bulbs, or contained within such sign, including, but not limited to, fluorescent and neon signs. - (c) Flashing, intermittent, rotating signs or signs that create the illusion of movement are prohibited.
-Exceptions to this guideline shallwill be allowed for public and institutional uses service, time/temperature and theater signs. - (130) Historic Building Names/Years/Ghost Signs.
-Permanent historic names and years, and ghost signs on buildings shall not be removed and shall be reviewed by the HPC heritage preservation commission when changed or painted.
-These signs are not subject to the standard sign area requirement. - (11) Ghost Signs.
+Exceptions to this guideline shall be allowed for public and institutional uses service, time/temperature, and theater signs. - (1312) Historic Building Names/Years/Ghost Signs.
+Permanent historic names and years, and ghost signs on buildings shall not be removed and shall be reviewed by the heritage preservation commission Heritage

+Preservation Commission when changed or painted.
+These signs are not subject to the standard sign area requirement. - (13) Ghost Signs.
 Ghost signs on buildings will not be removed and must be maintained and reviewed by the city planner.
-Any additional proposed changes beyond maintenance must be reviewed by the HPC.
+Any additional proposed changes beyond maintenance must be reviewed by the Heritage Preservation Commission.
 These signs are not subject to the standard sign area requirement.

 SECTION 2.
-Northfield Code, Chapter 34 - Land Development Code, Article 8. - Development Procedures, Section 8.5.8 - Heritage Preservation Commission's Certificate of Appropriateness, Subsection (A) - Applicability, is hereby amended, as follows:
+Northfield Code, Chapter 34 - Land Development Code, Article 8. - Development Procedures, Section 8.5 - Specific Development Review Procedure Requirements, Subsection 8.5.8 - Heritage Preservation Commission's Certificate of Appropriateness, Clause (A) - Applicability, is hereby amended, as follows: